Chidambara Rahasiyam (TV series): Plot

-In an epilogue, it is shown that Thulasi is cured and returns to Germany with Vishnu and is awarded for the cure for HIV.
+In an epilogue, it is shown that Thulasi is cured and returns to Germany with Vishnu and is awarded the cure for HIV.
 Aarthi, after consuming the medicine is cured as well and marries Somu and they have two children.
 Thillairajan's eyes sight is lost forever.
 Somu realizes that Kumaraguru had always seen him as a son and he had left Neithal Magazine in Somu's name.
 Akash marries Abhirami and stays in Chidambaram.
-He comes across Kumaraguru's pendrive and with details in it, starts predicting the future of earth, such as robots taking over humans in the year 2050.
+He comes across Kumaraguru's pendrive and with details in it, starts predicting the future of Earth, such as robots taking over humans in the year 2050.
 Years later, Visalakshi dies after completing a number of rounds in the temple, as predicted by her father-in-law, not even talking to Akash once.
-Abhirami comes across Chaaya's letter for Somu, that she had given Akash on her visit to Chidambaram.
+Abhirami comes across Chaaya's letter for Somu, which she had given Akash on her visit to Chidambaram.
 It is not said what is in the letter and when Aarthi makes a fuss about it, Somu thinks about what sin he made in his previous birth(his first interview question at the beginning of the show).
-It is known that in their previous birth, Somu was a rich landlord and had cheated Aarthi who happened to be his girlfriend.
-Aarthi vowed to stay with Somu 7 births and the current life is their second birth.
+It is known that in their previous birth, Somu was a rich landlord and had cheated on Aarthi who happened to be his girlfriend.
+Aarthi vowed to stay with Somu for 7 births and the current life is their second birth.
 This was told by Mani to Akash while Mani was reading Somu's manuscript.
 As the Aarthi scolds Somu and with Somu thinking about it, the show ends.

-Trivia

-It can be noted here that most of the male characters are named after the different names of Lord Shiva who is one of the primary deities of Hinduism and the deity of the Chidambaram Natarajar Temple where there is a belief of Chidambara Rahasiyam after which this show is named.